tommat2022/Capstone_Final_Project/README.md

 # Capstone_Final_Project
-This is a final project of capstone course
+This is a final project of "Data Science Capstone" course.
+I built the next word prediction application by using "quanteda" packages.